TRT 1: History

 TRT started expanding its television signal starting in 1971.
 On March 19, broadcasts from Eskişehir began, then on August 30, from Istanbul, still in test format, broadcasting pre-packaged programs from the ITU Maçka Studio.
 TRT used ITU TV's transmitter; the former station closed as a result of TRT's takeover.
 By May 1972, it added a transmitter in Balıkesir on channel 7, followed by Istanbul on channel 5 in December that year.
 In September 1971, it carried the Mediterranean Games.
 Television advertising started in March 1972.
 On 26 August 1972, it became connected to the Eurovision network for the first time, for the carriage of the 1972 Summer Olympic Games.
 One of the more successful early broadcasts was the 1974 FIFA World Cup qualifier between Turkey and Italy on 13 January 1973.
 The relay network increased in 1973-74, with 28 stations total by December 1974.
 Around 1975, TRT broadcast from 18:00 to 23:00 on weekdays, and from 14:00 to 23:00 on weekends.
 TRT's first major series was Aşk-ı Memnu, in 1975, created in part due to the success of period dramas produced in the UK.
 The production marked the beginning of a television production industry, which grew thanks to the investments private channels had in producing their own drama series beginning in the 1990s.

 With the increase of its transmitter network in urban areas, TRT started increasing its airtime.
-In 1974, the transmitter network was received by 55%, increasing to 81.5% in 1977.
+In 1974, the transmitter network was received by 55% of the population, increasing to 81.5% in 1977.
 In tandem with this growth, TRT started buying more American series and producing more educational content.
 News content and advertisements also increased.
 The increase in American content was already noted a few years into the channel's existence, buying series such as The Fugitive, Mission: Impossible, Little House on the Prairie, Rich Man, Poor Man, The Six Million Dollar Man and Star Trek - the last of which came in 1972, when TRT's service went regular.
 Star Trek, in particular, was more popular than British sci-fi series Project UFO and Space: 1999.
 The success of American television series has led to the creation of movies inspired by them, including a bootleg adaptation of Star Trek by filmmaker Hulki Saner.
 By 1979, TRT's television network reached the current Turkish Republic of Northern Cyprus by means of overspill.
 Despite the success of British and American TV series, TRT still suspended certain productions during Ramadan.
 For that occasion in 1979, the network pulled out The Muppet Show from its schedule, under the principle that one of its characters, Miss Piggy, would offend Muslims.
 The move came after a participant in a panel discussion show questioned the consumption of pork in the Muslim world, which is forbidden, and caused controversy.